tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 > We often leave the "big picture story" to marketing, while tech doc focuses on the "nuts and bolts".
 I've heard the argument "you don't have to explain &mdash; they've already bought the product and know what they want it for" but this overlooks the new guy who wasn't involved in the purchase, the engineer who is handed the product and told to make it work by his boss etc. Also, the marketing story is almost always too superficial.
 Finally, with complex products, while getting started is very useful, there's still a need to understand the product to use it.
 The user's final configuration for a complex product will almost never be the same as the tutorials.
 All the best for your presentation!

-In other words, assumptions about overview content already being consumed in pre-sales scenarios by others doesn't account for the engineers implementing the features.
+In other words, assumptions about overview content already being consumed in pre-sales scenarios by some readers doesn't account for the engineers implementing the features.

 Others left direct comments on the [the post](https://idratherbewriting.com/blog/balancing-action-with-narration-create-content-to-satisfy-opportunistic-and-systematic/#commento).